DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## The `print()` function

 In the previous section, we calculated `z = x/y`, but Python simply computed the answer, it didn't report it back to us.
 If we want to verify the calculation, we need to tell Python to do so.
 The simplest way to do this is with the print function.
-The print function simply prints whatever we include in parentheses after the word print.
+The print function prints whatever we include in parentheses after the word print.
 If we want to print more than one thing, we separate them with commas.
-That's the general structure of functions in Python:  a name (in this case `print`) followed by inputs (we call them "arguments") in parentheses that are separated from each other by commas.
+That's the general structure of functions in Python:  a name (in this case `print`) followed by inputs (known as "arguments") in parentheses that are separated from each other by commas.

 If we want to verify the calculation of `z`, we could type `print(z)` in the IPython console.
 The input and output look like this:
 ```
 In [7]: print(z)
 0.6666666666666666
 ```
-If we want to print all the calculations from the previous section, we type `print(x, y, z)`:
+If we want to print all the calculations from the previous section, we could type `print(x, y, z)`:
 ```
 In [8]: print(x, y, z)
 2 3 0.6666666666666666
 ```
-The spaces in the print statement are a matter of taste, you can skip them if you think it looks better.
+The spaces in the print statement are a matter of taste, we can change them to anything we like.
+More later.

 ## Strings

 We also want to to be able to work with non-numerical data, collections of characters that might include letters, numerals, or other symbols.
 Variable names are a common example (GDP, Income, Volatility).
 We refer to such constructs as **strings**.
-No, not the stuff we tie packages with.
-(On the origin of the term, see [here](http://stackoverflow.com/questions/880195/the-history-behind-the-definition-of-a-string).)
+No, not the stuff we tie up packages with.
+It's one of many mysterious uses of ordinary words that we'll run across as we learn to code.
+For more on this one, see [here](http://stackoverflow.com/questions/880195/the-history-behind-the-definition-of-a-string).

-Type these examples into the IPython console, one at a time:
+Type these examples into Spyder's IPython console, one at a time:
 ```
 a = 'some'
 b = 'thing'
 c = a + b
 d = '11.32'
 ```
 What do you see?
 The first two are probably obvious:  we assign the characters in single quotes on the right to the variables on the left.
 The third line is something new:  we add the string `some` to the string `thing`.
 What would you expect to get?
 The answer is `c = 'something'`.
 We've simply stitched the two strings together, one after the other.
+We'll see that operations like this are extremely helpful when we're working with data.

-Strings allows us to produce better-looking output.
+Strings allow us to produce better-looking output.
 For example, in the previous section we can change the statement `print(z)` to `print('The value of z is ', z)`.
 The first argument (or input), `'The value of z is '`, is a string.
 The second argument, `z`, is a variable.
 Together they produce the output `The value of z is  0.6666666666666666`, which is clearer than the number `0.6666666666666666` on its own.
 Here's the same thing spread over two lines:
 ```
 message = 'The value of z is '
 print(message, z)
 ```
-We've taken the components of the previous print statement and expressed them in two statements to make it more readable.
+Here we've taken the components of the previous print statement and expressed them in two statements to make it more readable.
 (You might ask yourself:  Which do you prefer?
 Why?)

 **Exercise.** What is a string?
 How would you explain it to a classmate?